-I have consistently called for stronger laws against those who cause animals pain and inflict suffering needlessly.
+I have consistently campaigned for stronger laws against those who cause animals pain and inflict suffering needlessly.
 In June 2015 I was named Co-Chair of the All-Party Parliamentary Group for Animal Welfare, and served in this role until the 2019 General Election.
-Since 2020, I have been a Vice Chair of the Group, as I continue to highlight the need for greater protections throughout my nine and a half years in the House of Commons.
+Since 2020, I have been a Vice Chair of the Group, as I continue to highlight the need for greater animal protections.

 I have additionally called for the end of live exports of animals for slaughter, and welcome the Government’s action to launch a call for evidence on this important animal welfare issue.